doriantaylor/rb-intertwingler/README.md

-An `Intertwingler` _engine_ is a special-purpose handler that marshals all other handlers and transforms, resolves URIs, and routes requests to handlers.
-This is the part that faces the external network, if it isn't multiplexed through a harness.
+An `Intertwingler` _engine_ is a special-purpose handler that marshals all other handlers and transforms, resolves URIs, and routes requests to handlers for a particular site.
+This is the part, albeit wrapped in a multiplexing harness, that faces the external network.

+> "Site" here is a logical entity relating a pool of content to a set
+> of domain names.
+An organization may have multiple sites that don't
+> share content—or indeed, Intertwingler is flexible enough that they
+> _can_ share content, but each engine has its own
+> [resolver](#resolver), independent of the others.

 ### Harness